hexbatch/apple-core/v1/docs/layers/format.md

 * Pages can be tagged and reorganized , elements of some pages can be combined in a new page
   * For instance, all the images nested N need in the links can be put into a list in a new page
   * or tagged lists can be pulled apart from different pages to be put into one list

+## Using path specifiers and gathering with formatting

+can do core searches using these to link up data in new ways to analyze and compare or art

+## styling

+different attributes can be set to have different colors and other inline css, sections with certain attributes can be set to have different css styles